-- (a) The Competition Appeals Committee will deal with all protests referred to it by the Referee or Sectional Referee under Clause 14.3.3(a) and all appeals by competitors under Clause 14.3.3(d) - (b) In considering protests and appeals the Competition Appeals Committee shall allow all relevant Parties the opportunity to state their respective case and bring forward any relevant evidence to the Competition Appeals Committee.
-The Competition Appeals Committee will determine in its discretion who is a relevant Party for the purposes of this paragraph. - The assistance of video or other electronic aids may be used to consider appeals.
-However the onus is on the protestor to provide proof of authenticity, and any viewing mechanisms within 15 minutes of the appeal being lodged.
-The Competition Appeals Committee shall consider the protest or appeal and make a decision.
+- 14.4.1 Powers (a) The Competition Appeals Committee will deal with all protests referred to it by the Referee or Sectional Referee under Clause 14.3.3(a) and all appeals by (a) - In considering protests and appeals the Competition Appeals Committee shall allow all relevant Parties the opportunity to state their respective case and bring forward any relevant evidence to the Competition Appeals Committee.
+The Competition Appeals Committee will determine in its discretion who is a - relevant Party for the purposes of this paragraph.
+The assistance of video or other electronic aids may be used to consider appeals.
+However the onus is on the protestor to provide proof of authenticity, and any viewing mechanisms within 15 minutes of the appeal being lodged. - and any rewing inscription and its minutes of the protest or appeal and make a decision.
 It may uphold or dismiss a protest or appeal.
-The (c) - (d) Competition Appeals Committee may, in exceptional circumstances, consider whether the breach was "material" to the outcome of an event when making its decision to uphold or dismiss an appeal. - The Competition Appeals Committee will advise the competitor and relevant parties of its decision and of any penalty (if relevant or appropriate) imposed. (e) Reasons for this decision may or may not be provided.
-Note: If an appeal is upheld any appeal fee paid shall be returned
+The Competition Appeals Committee may, in exceptional circumstances, consider whether the breach was "material" to the outcome of an event win making its decision to uphold or dismiss an appeal. (d) - (e) The Competition Appeals Committee will advise the competitor and relevant parties of its decision and of any penalty (if relevant or appropriate) imposed.
+Reasons for this decision may or may not be provided.
+Note: If an appeal is upheld any appeal fee paid shall be returned. - The decision of the Competition Appeals Committee is final and there is no right of appeal against that decision.

-- The decision of the Competition Appeals Committee is final and there is no right of appeal against that decision.
-The Competition Appeals Committee may refer serious breaches of any SLSA rule or regulation (including any supplementary regulations) to the (a) Competition Disciplinary Committee for further inquiry.
+The Competition Appeals Committee may refer serious breaches of any SLSA rule or regulation (including any supplementary regulations) to the Competition Disciplinary Committee for further inquiry.

-- 14.4.2 Structure and Functions The structure and functions of the Competition Appeals Committee are as follows: - The relevant sum lifesving authority conducting the competition shall appoint a person of suitable experience and practical knowledge to act as Convener of the Competition Appeals Committee Panel.
-The relevant sum (filesving authority shall appoint a Competition Appeals Committee Panel of no jess than three persons.
-In the case of State and (a) - (b) Australian Championships it is recommended that the relevant authority appoint a Competition Appeals Committee Panel of sufficient persons to enable at least two Appeal Committees to consider protests simultaneously. - (c) - From the Competition Appeals Committee Panel, the Convener appoints the Committees to hear appeals.
-When considering a protest or appeal the Competition Appeals Committee may comprise a minimum two persons to receive and determine protests and (d) appeals.
+- 14.4.2 Structure and Functions The structure and functions of the Competition Appeals Committee are as follows: - The relevant surf lifesaving authority conducting the competition shall appoint a person of suitable experience and practical knowledge to act as (a) - Convener of the Competition Appeals Committee Panel.

+The relevant surf lifesaving authority shall appoint a Competition Appeals Committee Panel of no less than three persons.
+In the case of State and Australian Championships it is recommended that the relevant authority appoint a Competition Appeals Committee Panel of sufficient persons to enable - at least two Appeal Committees to consider protests simultaneously.

+From the Competition Appeals Committee Panel, the Convener appoints the Committees to hear appeals - (d) When considering a protest or appeal the Competition Appeals Committee may comprise a minimum two persons to receive and determine protests and - appeals.

-- appears. (e) A member of the Competition Appears Committee who has made a decision which is the subject of an appear cannot consider that appears. (f) After hearing all available and relevant evidence, the Competition Appears Committee shall consider is to decision in private. (g) The procedure for the Competition Appears Committee is similar to the Competition Discipitingary Committee procedures outline under Section 14.5.
+A member of the Competition Appeals Committee who has made a decision which is the subject of an appeal cannot consider that appeal

+(f) After hearing all available and relivant evidence, the Competition Appeals Committee shall consider its decision in private (g) The procedure for the Competition Appeals Committee is similar to the Competition Disciplinary Committee procedures outlined under Section 14.5.
 NOTE: WHEN LODGING YOUR PROTEST FORM, YOU MUST QUOTE THE SECTION, PAGE, PARAGRAPH AND ITEM NUMBERS FROM THE SURF LIFE SAVING AUSTRALIA 37th EDITION SURF SPORTS MANUAL OR BULLETIN WHICH SUPPORTS YOUR PROTEST.